giesselmann/nanopype/docs/rules/demux.md

 # Demultiplexing

-With barcoded libraries nanopore sequencing allows to pool multiple samples on a single Flow-Cell.
+With barcoded libraries nanopore sequencing allows to pool multiple samples on a single flow cell.
 Demultiplexing describes the classification of barcodes per read and the assignment of read groups.
 The output of the demultiplexing module is a tsv file of read ID and detected barcode.
-In order to process a barcoded Flow-Cell with e.g. Deepbinner run:
+In order to process a barcoded flow cell with e.g. Deepbinner run:

     snakemake --snakefile /path/to/nanopype/Snakefile demux/deepbinner/20180101_FAH12345_FLO-MIN106_SQK-RBK004_WA01.tsv